 There is no safe time, place or situation to have sex and not risk an unplanned pregnancy.
 According to the Center for Disease Control and Prevention, almost one-third of teen moms report that they had no idea they could get pregnant at the time.

 Is there a risk-free period to have sex? – No.

-Although a woman’s chances of having a baby change depending on where she is in her period, women can get pregnant any day of the month.
-Because ovulation (releasing an egg) happens roughly two weeks before the period begins, even women who haven’t yet started their cycle can get pregnant.
+Although a female’s chances of having a baby change depending on where she is in her menstrual cycle, females can get pregnant any day of the month.
+Because ovulation (releasing an egg) happens roughly two weeks before the period begins, even females who haven’t yet started their cycle can get pregnant.